Carthage College presents "The Kenosha Verbatim Project" on May 20

 For this project, McClendon and the other project coordinators — Nora Carroll and Carthage students Rayven Craft and Katherine Layendecker — interviewed community members about the events that happened in the summer of 2020.

-That August, Kenosha resident Jacob Blake was shot seven times in the back by a Kenosha police officer, touching off a chain of events that led to protests and major incidents in Downtown Kenosha, including major property damage and the killing of two protesters by teenager Kyle Rittenhouse.
+That August, Jacob Blake was shot seven times by a Kenosha police officer, touching off led to protests and major incidents in Downtown Kenosha, including property damage and the killing of two people.

 This project asks: What has happened since then?
 How has Kenosha changed or not changed?
 How do people view their city since these incidents?
 How do we move ahead?